csoeller/PYME-test-env/README.md

 PYME builds with PYME-test-env can run into issues with certain arguments (e.g. recent python versions).
 For recent issues and possible resolutions consult the [installation notes](Installation_notes.md).
 Be sure to check these notes when you run into issues!

+To run the scripts included with `PYME-test-env` a few packages are needed, such as `pyyaml` and `requests` plus some other dependencies (such as `conda` and others).
+Details are covered in the section on _requirements_ below.

 ## Synopsis

 ```shell